inkandswitch/patchwork/core/elements/src/isolation/README.md

 1. **Unauthorized data access.** A tool must not access data that wasn't handed to it by the user.
 This includes all keyhive keys as well as documents belonging to other tools — accessing those could allow a malicious tool to damage the user's environment (for example, by modifying another tool's source code).

 **Trust boundary.** The Patchwork host application and its built-in code are trusted.
 Third-party tool code is untrusted.
+The `<patchwork-isolation>` element mounts an isolated **root component** inside a sandboxed iframe.
+The host hands it only a serializable boot spec (data) — never a live DOM subtree — so no tool code is ever inserted into the host DOM and untrusted code runs only inside the iframe, from its first instruction.
+The iframe resolves the named root against its own registry and mounts it, and the root builds the isolated subtree inside the iframe.

-The `<patchwork-isolation>` element wraps an arbitrary subtree of the host DOM and runs it inside a sandboxed iframe.
-In the default frame layout, the isolation boundary wraps the main document view, context sidebar, and their providers (comments, focus).
-The document toolbar runs outside the isolation boundary in the host.
+Which parts of the UI end up inside the boundary is a choice of the frame configuration, not a property of the element.
+In the default frame layout, for example, the document toolbar and main work area run inside the boundary, and only the sidebar and system tray run outside it in the host.

 **No server enforcement.** Patchwork is local-first.
 There is no server mediating tool access to documents.
 All isolation must happen in the browser, using the browser's own security primitives.